 Providers are given several options for submitting claims to the NYS Medicaid Program.
 Most providers today submit claims electronically.
 In fact, approximately 97% of claims submitted to the Medicaid Program are sent in an electronic format.
 Electronic claim transactions that are currently processed by eMedNY are the 837 Professional (837P), the 837 Institutional (837I), the 837 Dental (837D) and NCPDP (pharmacy claims).
 Details for electronic claim submissions are below:

 Enrollment in ePACES requires a Medicaid Provider ID number and an internet address.
 To start the ePACES enrollment process contact the eMedNY Call Center at 1-800-343-9000.
 Please note that while a provider can sign up for ePACES without an ETIN, an ETIN is required before claims can be submitted via ePACES.

 Step 7 (Optional) - Remittance Options

 The processing of most Medicaid transactions is performed by Computer Sciences Corporation (CSC).
 CSC is the eMedNY contractor for the NYS Medicaid Program. eMedNY processes transactions 24 hours a day, 7 days a week and issues checks and remittance statements weekly, for processed claims.
 Medicaid checks and paper remittances are held for two weeks and two days before issuing to the provider.
-For providers who have elected to receive electronic remittances or PDF versions of paper remittances, the remittances are not held with the check and are issued weekly after the close of the processing cycle.

 Electronic remittances are issued in a HIPAA-compliant format known as the 835 or 820; therefore software is required to interpret the remittance information.